JoannaZielinska-96/Portfolio/README.md

 <b>Databases</b>

-  1. Database of transport companies specializing in the transport of food products You can check my database on github repository [here](https://github.com/JoannaZielinska-96/Food-Transportation).
+  1. Database of transport companies specializing in the transport of food products<br>
+You can check my database on github repository [here](https://github.com/JoannaZielinska-96/Food-Transportation).

 ## Courses